nearsyh/ugly_crane_simulator/README.txt

-Ugly code for cs 349 assighments
+Ugly code for cs 349 assignments

 How to compile:
     make